Board of Governors

-The Board came together in the early 1980s and began funding in 2003.
-Since then the Board has raised more than $55 million for research into cancer fighting drugs and processes.
+The Board came into existence in the early 1980s and began funding in 2003.
+Since then the Board has raised over $90 million for basic research into cancer fighting drugs and processes.

-In March of 2018 the FDA approved a CAR-T cell protocol as a CURE for leukemia, myeloma and certain lymphomas.
+In March of 2018 the FDA approved a CAR-T cel protocol as a CURE for leukemia, myeloma and certain lymphomas.
 This was the Board’s first funding in 2003.

 How To Join

 Membership is by invitation only.
-For more information, please contact the Chapter and Affinity Groups at City of Hope at 800-732-7121 or [email protected].
+For more information, please contact the Chapter and Affinity Groups at City of Hope at 626-222-7409 or email@example.com.